PierceBoyack/Ocaml_Interpreter/README.md

 This Ocaml interpreter takes advantage of the algebraic data types and pattern matching abilities of that language to build a basic interpreter.
 It is capable of making first class functions, and conditionals and has its own stack and memory management system.

 The final line of interpreter.ml shows how to use I/O to feed a program into the interpreter.
-The Test_Input folder contains some test inputs to try out the execution of the interpreter.
+The Test_Inputs folder contains some test inputs to try out the execution of the interpreter.